Stately Homes and Beautiful Landscapes

 The winner of the BBC Gardeners ‘World Best Garden of 2010’ award, Harewood House is also on our day’s agenda.
 Another massive extravaganza of beauty, the 100 acres boasts plants from around the globe set inside a landscape designed by ‘Capability’ Brown.
 Experience the Himalayan Garden with its winding gorge pathways bursting with primulas, orchids, cobra lilies and blue poppies.
 There is an opulent formal garden, walled orchard garden, aviary and Red Kite viewing opportunities.
 MOBILITY NOTE: Harewood House contains some quite steep pathways which can be rather slippery when wet.
 There is an estate bus available for those that wish but it can only access part of the garden areas.

-NIGHT STOP: Ripon, as above
+NIGHT STOP: Ripon, same property as above

 Mount Grace Priory is an interesting stop, a monastery considered the best preserved Carthusian priory in Britain.
 The herb gardens here have been refurbished using species prevalent in the early 16th Century, creating a stimulating, heavily fragrant atmosphere.
 As the herbs are attractive to wildlife, the Priory is home to many animals including a colony of stoats.
 If we're very lucky, we may catch a glimpse!

 Richmond is called one of the nicest towns in England, situated in the heart of the Dales so a worthy choice for our lunch stop.
 The castle dominates the town and the steep streets are around the pretty central cobbled market square.
 We will discover some small local gardens during our time here.